craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You gain +2 to your Strength Score and +1 to your Constitution Score.
 You are proficient in the Animal Handling and Intimidation Skills.
 You know [[Golopak (language)]] and [[Kantine (language)]].

-In addition, once per long rest, when you deal damage with a weapon attack, you may re-roll one of the damage dice.
+In addition, once per long rest, when you deal damage with a weapon attack, you may re-roll any number of the damage dice.
 You must take the second result.

 ## Slimknife